Plants > Plant Databases

 FNPS Native Plants for Your Area (Florida Native Plant Society)

 Create a list of plants that meet the light, water, and soil conditions of the place you have in mind to grow them.
-Only native plants that are more likely to be cultivated and available are listed.
+Favorites that are easily obtained and liked by many are noted.
 This is perhaps the best database to help you know which plants to locate in your garden, and in the right place in your garden.